brimdata/zed/docs/lake/design.md

 i.e., `<pool>@<branch>`.
 Supposing there was a branch called `updates`, data can be committed into this branch as follows:
 ```
-zed lake load -HEAD logs@updates sample.zng
+zed lake load -use logs@updates sample.zng
 ```
-Or, as mentioned above, you can simply checkout the branch you want to load into:
+Or, as mentioned above, you can default the branch you want to load into via `use`:
 ```
-zed lake checkout logs@updates
+zed lake use logs@updates
 zed lake load sample.zng
 ```